-Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 11 of 22 Example: Parity is in NC
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 11 of 22 Example: Parity is in NC1

-However, we also have the following major result (without proof): Theorem 20.4 (see Arora/Barak, Chapter 14): Parity is not in $AC^0$ , and therefore $AC^0 \subseteq NC^1$ .
-Example: FOL model checking FOL MODEL CHECKING Input: First-order sentence $\varphi$ ; finite first-order structure $\mathcal{I}$ Problem: Is $\varphi$ satisfied by I?
+However, we also have the following major result (without proof): Theorem 20.4 (see Arora/Barak, Chapter 14): Parity is not in AC^0 , and therefore $AC^0 \subseteq NC^1$.
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 11 of 22 Example: FOL model checking FOL MODEL CHECKING Input: First-order sentence φ ; finite first-order structure \mathcal{I} Problem: Is φ satisfied by I?

 We showed that this problem is PSpace-complete.

-Example: FOL model checking

-FOL MODEL CHECKING

-Input: First-order sentence $\varphi$ ; finite first-order structure I

-Problem: Is $\varphi$ satisfied by I?
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 12 of 22 Example: FOL model checking FOL MODEL CHECKING Input: First-order sentence φ ; finite first-order structure I Problem: Is φ satisfied by I?

 We showed that this problem is PSpace-complete.

-It turns out that this complexity is caused by the formula, not by the model:

-FOL Model Checking for $\varphi$

-Input: A finite first-order structure I.
+It turns out that this complexity is caused by the formula, not by the model: FOL Model Checking for φ Input: A finite first-order structure I.

-Problem: Is $\varphi$ satisfied by I?
+Problem: Is φ satisfied by I?

-Theorem 20.5 (see course Database Theory, Summer 2018, TU Dresden): For any first-order sentence $\varphi$ , FOL Model Checking for $\varphi$ is in AC.
-Relationships to Other Complexity Classes (1) Using the assumption of uniformity, we can solve circuit complexity problems by (1) computing the circuit and (2) evaluating it.
+Theorem 20.5 (see course Database Theory, Summer 2019, TU Dresden): For any first-order sentence φ , FOL Model Checking for φ is in AC0.
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 12 of 22 Relationships to Other Complexity Classes (1) Using the assumption of uniformity, we can solve circuit complexity problems by (1) computing the circuit and (2) evaluating it.
 The following are not hard to show:

-Theorem 20.6 (Sipser, Theorem 10.41): $NC \subseteq P$ Theorem 20.7 (Sipser, Theorem 10.39): $NC^1 \subseteq L$ Markus Krötzsch, 10th Jan 2018 Complexity Theory slide 13 of 22 Relationships to Other Complexity Classes (2) Conversely, some known classes are also subsumed by NC: Theorem 20.8: $NL \subseteq AC^1$ Proof notes: General proof idea: (1) construct a "generalised" configuration graph for an NL machine (a graph that describes all possible configuration graphs for inputs of a given length, using transitions that depend on the actual input that is given); (2) check reachability of the goal state in this graph (basically by repeated matrix multiplication in the reachability matrix).
+Theorem 20.6 (Sipser, Theorem 10.41): $NC \subseteq P$ Theorem 20.7 (Sipser, Theorem 10.39): $NC^1 \subseteq L$ Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 13 of 22 Relationships to Other Complexity Classes (2) Conversely, some known classes are also subsumed by NC: Theorem 20.8: $NL \subseteq AC^1$ Proof notes:

+General proof idea: (1) construct a "generalised" configuration graph for an NL machine (a graph that describes all possible configuration graphs for inputs of a given length, using transitions that depend on the actual input that is given); (2) check reachability of the goal state in this graph (basically by repeated matrix multiplication in the reachability matrix).
 We do not give a proof here.
-Sipser (Theorem 10.40) sketches the proof for $NL \subseteq NC^2$ ; the proof for $NL \subseteq AC^1$ is the same but also uses that the depth is only logarithmic if we can use unbounded fan-in gates.
-Relationships to Other Complexity Classes (2) Conversely, some known classes are also subsumed by NC: Theorem 20.8: $NL \subseteq AC^1$ Proof notes: General proof idea: (1) construct a "generalised" configuration graph for an NL machine (a graph that describes all possible configuration graphs for inputs of a given length, using transitions that depend on the actual input that is given); (2) check reachability of the goal state in this graph (basically by repeated matrix multiplication in the reachability matrix).
+Sipser (Theorem 10.40) sketches the proof for $NL \subseteq NC^2$; the proof for $NL \subseteq AC^1$ is the same but also uses that the depth is only logarithmic if we can use unbounded fan-in gates.
+Markus Krötzsch, 7th Jan 2019 Complexity Theory slide 14 of 22 Relationships to Other Complexity Classes (2) Conversely, some known classes are also subsumed by NC: Theorem 20.8: $NL \subseteq AC^1$ Proof notes:

+General proof idea: (1) construct a "generalised" configuration graph for an NL machine (a graph that describes all possible configuration graphs for inputs of a given length, using transitions that depend on the actual input that is given); (2) check reachability of the goal state in this graph (basically by repeated matrix multiplication in the reachability matrix).
 We do not give a proof here.
-Sipser (Theorem 10.40) sketches the proof for $NL \subseteq NC^2$ ; the proof for $NL \subseteq AC^1$ is the same but also uses that the depth is only logarithmic if we can use unbounded fan-in gates.
+Sipser (Theorem 10.40) sketches the proof for $NL \subseteq NC^2$; the proof for $NL \subseteq AC^1$ is the same but also uses that the depth is only logarithmic if we can use unbounded fan-in gates.
 We therefore obtain the following picture: